lvarin/swift_browser_ui/README.md

 ### Notice:
 > **⚠️ Notice:** This repository is using a modified version that omits the Encryption & Decryption.
-The original swift-browser-ui can be found [here](https://github.com/CSCfi/swift-browser-ui).
+The original swift-browser-ui can be found [in this repo](https://github.com/CSCfi/swift-browser-ui).